frontity/step-by-step-tutorial/tutorial/part1-creating-a-custom-theme/connect-the-root-component-to-the-state.md

 Let’s now connect the `<Root>` component to the Frontity state using `connect`.

 `connect` is a higher order component that takes a React component as an argument.
 It passes the Frontity object to the React component specified in the argument via props.
-The Frontity object has amongst it's properties `state`, `actions` and `libraries`. `connect` therefore enables a component in our theme to access data stored in the `state`, or functions available in `actions`.
+The Frontity object has amongst its properties `state`, `actions` and `libraries`. `connect` therefore enables a component in our theme to access data stored in the `state`, or functions available in `actions`.

 This also ensures that the component is re-rendered whenever any value from the state which the component is using is changed.